 But don’t do so via the remote, as that seems to be causing this issue in the first place.
 What you do us turn on the TV and keep it in that state for around 10-15 mins.
 Then directly remove the TV’s plug from the socket.
-Wait for a few minutes and then re-insert the plug to the wall socket.
+Wait for a few minutes and then re-insert the plug into the wall socket.
 Now power on your Samsung TV and try connecting it to the internet, check if the issue is fixed or not.

 Fix 2: Check the WiFi Password

 Most of you might have set up a stringent password consisting of a combination of an alphanumeric string of characters.
 However, it becomes quite a challenging task entering the same on your TV.
-The chances of a slight typing error are generally quite high when it comes to entering them via on your TV via the remote.
+The chances of a slight typing error are generally quite high when it comes to entering them via your TV via the remote.
 So we would suggest you try re-entering the password for the desired wireless network.

 - So hit the Home button on your remote and go to Settings.